ost-cas-fee-adv-23-24/nextjs-app-pixelpioneers/README.md

 <a href='https://github.com/Nigothazine' spellcheck='false'><img src="https://avatars.githubusercontent.com/u/29041124?v=4" width="50;" alt="Nico"/></a>
 <a href='https://github.com/aceres' spellcheck='false'><img src="https://avatars.githubusercontent.com/u/1326993?v=4" width="50;" alt="André"/></a>

+## Test Mocking

+See the setup of Mocks Server in /docs/mocks-server-setup.md and getting started quite there: mocks-server-getting-started.md.

 ## Licence

 Distributed under the MIT License.
 See `LICENSE` for more information.